raspberrypilearning/editor-dont-collide/en/step_3.md

 ➡️ Make the player follow the mouse to move across the screen
 --- /task ---

-The player will stay at the same y (vertical) position, but the player's x position will follow the mouse using `mouse_x`.
+To make the player follow the mouse as it moves from side to side, change the player's x position to `mouse_x`.

 <div class="c-project-code">
 --- code ---